puppetlabs/ezbake/README.md

 `:dependencies` list since Leiningen's default behavior is to append dependencies defined in a lein profile.

-Note that the symble `:ezbake` is not strictly necessary here.
+Note that the symbol `:ezbake` is not strictly necessary here.

 #### Composite